redhat-cop/vault-config-operator/docs/policy-management.md

     path "/{{identity.entity.aliases.auth_kubernetes_804f1655.metadata.service_account_namespace}}/database/creds/+" {
       capabilities = ["read"]
     }
+  type: acl
 ```

 Notice that in this policy we have parametrized the path based on the namespace of the connecting service account.
+This creates a policy at this path `/sys/policies/acl/<name>`

 ## PasswordPolicy